Skip to main content

 • Calendar days, rather than business days, are counted.

-Unearned Tuition Assistance: Any TA funds received more than the earned amount is considered unearned.
+Unearned Tuition Assistance: Any TA funds that exceed the earned amount by the student is considered unearned.

-• An unearned aid percentage is calculated as: 100% – Earned Aid% = Unearned Aid%
+• An unearned aid percentage is calculated as follows: 100% – Earned Aid % = Unearned Aid %

-• The return amount is calculated by: Unearned Aid% x Amount of TA received during withdrawal period.
+• The return amount is calculated as follows: Unearned Aid % x Amount of TA received during withdrawal period.

-Fully Earned Tuition Assistance: Return of TA policy applies to military students who withdraw on or before the 60% point of the enrollment period.
-Discontinuing enrollment after the 60% date will not result in an adjustment to the student’s Tuition Assistance for that period.
+Fully Earned Tuition Assistance: Return of TA policy applies to students who withdraw on or before the 60% mark of the enrollment period.
+Discontinuing enrollment after the 60% date will not result in an adjustment to the student’s TA for that period.

 International Studies